radical-edo/js-style-guide/README.md

     }
     ```

+    if there is a problem, fix it, don't leave it for later.

-  - Use `// TODO:` to annotate solutions to problems
+  - Do not use `// TODO:` to annotate solutions to problems

     ```javascript
     function Calculator() {